bio-tools/biotoolsDocs/curators_guide.rst

    "Open access", "An online service which is available for use to all, but possibly requiring user accounts / authentication."
    "Restricted access", "An online service which is available for use to a restricted audience, e.g. members of a specific institute."
-   "Proprietary", "Software for which the software's publisher or another person retains intellectual property rights Å\ usually copyright of the source code, but sometimes patent rights."
+   "Proprietary", "Software for which the software's publisher or another person retains intellectual property rights ¬Å\ usually copyright of the source code, but sometimes patent rights."
    "Freeware", "Proprietary software that is available for use at no monetary cost.
 In other words, freeware may be used without payment but may usually not be modified, re-distributed or reverse-engineered without the author's permission."

 Contact